GBPUSD Technical Analysis - Key levels in play | Forexlive

 - Fed Chair Powell reaffirmed their data dependency but added that they will proceed carefully as they are trying to find the optimal level of rates.
 Powell also added that the soft landing is not the base case at the moment, although they are aiming for it.

-- The labour market displayed signs of softening although it remains fairly solid as seen also yesterday with another beat in Jobless Claims.
+- The labour market displayed signs of softening although it remains fairly solid as seen also last week with a strong beat in Jobless Claims and this week with the beat in Job Openings.

-- The US Consumer Confidence this week missed expectations although the jobs details were positive.

 - The market doesn’t expect the Fed to hike again at the moment.